 With Netflix’s ‘Trainwreck: Woodstock ’99’ delving deep into the baffling ways the counterculture music festival spiraled completely out of control, the reasons behind it get a proper spotlight.
 Thus, of course, because there were not only societal or cultural but also economic triggers for the chaotic debacle, promoter John Scher is right at the front and center of this three-part original documentary series.
-So now, if you wish to learn more about him — with a specific focus on his past, experiences, handling of Woodstock, as well as current standing — we’ve got the details for you.
+So now, if you wish to learn more about him — with a specific focus on his past, experiences, handling of Woodstock, and current standing — we’ve got the details for you.

 Who is John Scher?

 West Orange, New Jersey native John Scher has seemingly been a music-marketing enthusiast since he was a youngster, and he’s never really changed his ways to ensure his intuitive success in the field.
-That’s because even though neither he nor his family is musical, the West Orange Mountain High School graduate simply found his calling during his sophomore year at Long Island University.
+Even though neither he nor his family is musical, the West Orange Mountain High School graduate simply found his calling during his sophomore year at Long Island University.
 He was pursuing a Political Science degree, allegedly with no interest in any business.

 However, John fell in love with entertainment upon attending a concert committee meeting on sheer impulse.
 Hence, he began working as a part-time promoter, only to drop out of college around a year later as he was already making more than enough money for survival and wished to grow further.
 He then served at Capitol Theatre for nearly 18 years before holding the position of President at Polygram Diversified Entertainment for over 5 years, during which he managed to make a good name for himself.